-A. Explanation of rights.
-Upon the first appearance of the defendant before the magistrate in response to a summons or warrant or following arrest, the magistrate shall inform the defendant of the following:

-(1) the offense charged;

-- (2) the penalty provided by law for the offense charged; - (3) the right to bail; - (4) the right, if any, to trial by jury; - (5) the right, if any, to the assistance of counsel at every stage of the proceedings; - (6) the right, if any, to representation by an attorney at state expense;

-(7) the right to remain silent, and that any statement made by the defendant may be used against the defendant; and

-(8) the right, if any, to a preliminary examination.
+- A. Explanation of rights.
+Upon the first appearance of the defendant in response to a summons, warrant or arrest, the court shall determine that the defendant has been informed of the following: - (1) the offense charged; - (2) the maximum penalty and mandatory minimum penalty, if any, provided for the offense charged; - (3) the right to bail; - (4) the right, if any, to the assistance of counsel at every stage of the proceedings; - (5) the right, if any, to representation by an attorney at state expense; - (6) the right to remain silent, and that any statement made by the defendant may be used against the defendant; - (7) the right, if any, to a jury trial; and - (8) in those cases not within the court's trial jurisdiction the right to a preliminary examination.

-The magistrate may then allow the defendant reasonable time and opportunity to make telephone calls and consult with counsel.
+The court may allow the defendant reasonable time and opportunity to make telephone calls and consult with counsel.

-B. Offense within magistrate trial jurisdiction.
-If the offense charged is within magistrate trial jurisdiction, the magistrate shall thereafter require the defendant to plead to the complaint, pursuant to Rule 6-302, and if the defendant refuses to answer, a plea of not guilty must be entered.
-If the defendant pleads "not guilty by reason of insanity" or if an issue is raised as to the mental competency of the defendant to stand trial, the action shall be transferred to the district court and the magistrate shall bind the defendant over to the district court.
-If the defendant pleads "not guilty", the action shall be set for trial as soon as possible.
+- B. Offense within the court's trial jurisdiction.
+If the offense charged is within the court's trial jurisdiction, the court shall require the defendant to plead to the complaint, pursuant to Rule 6-302 NMRA, and if the defendant refuses to answer, the court shall enter a plea of "not guilty" for the defendant.
+If, after entry of a plea of "not guilty", the defendant remains in custody, the action shall be set for trial as soon as possible.
+If the defendant pleads "not guilty by reason of insanity" or if an issue is raised as to the mental competency of the defendant to stand trial, after setting conditions of release, the action shall be transferred to the district court. - C. Waiver of arraignment or first appearance.
+With prior approval of the court, an arraignment or first appearance may be waived by the defendant filing a written waiver.
+A waiver of arraignment and entry of a plea or waiver of first appearance shall be substantially in the form approved by the Supreme Court. - D. Felony offenses; preliminary hearing.
+If the offense is a felony and the defendant waives preliminary examination, the court shall bind the defendant over to the district court.
+If the defendant does not waive preliminary examination the court shall proceed to conduct such an examination in accordance with Rule 6-202 NMRA of these rules.